Reactive maintenance - Pothole management

 Cut out and fill

-For this method our gang will cut a rectangle around the border of the pothole a few inches from the edge.
-Then remove the debris from in and around the pothole.
-They will next seal the edges and bottom and fill the hole with hot tarmac, spread it and tamp down with a vibrating ‘whacker’.
+For this method, a rectangle is cut around the border of the pothole a few inches from the edge.
+The area is swept to remove debris from in and around the pothole, before the edges and bottom are sealed against water ingress.
+Hot tarmac is then poured into the rectangle, spread tightly into each corner and compacted with a vibrating ‘whacker’.

 Cold products

-This method has allowed us to repair more potholes, faster and keeping a high quality standard.
+This method has allowed us to permanently repair more potholes faster, at the same time as keeping a high-quality standard.

 Repairing all potholes at the same time regardless of whether they are an immediate safety issue or not would require considerably more resources and money.
 Reactive maintenance is expensive compared to planned maintenance and it does not provide best value for money.
 Repairing roads by the pothole method costs the equivalent of £200 per square metre.
 Resurfacing a road costs around £30 per square metre.